 According to their studies, motorcyclists who were not wearing bright, reflective clothing were much more likely to suffer injuries in an accident, compared to motorcyclists who were wearing reflective clothing.
 Wearing reflective clothing is a simple and one of the more effective ways by which a motorcyclist can reduce the risk of injuries in an accident.
 Wearing reflective clothing increases the visibility of a motorcyclist making it much more likely that motorists will see him thereby reducing the risk of a collision.

 A proper fitting helmet is an essential piece of safety equipment and probably a major protector against injuries during a motorcycle accident.
 However, partially covered helmets provide a lower degree of protection, compared to full -face helmets, therefore a rider should always opt for the latter.

 The researchers also found that the risk of injury increased when motorcyclists wore regular shoes instead of special shoes designed for motorcycle riding.
 Your motorcycle gear should include not just a helmet, but also motorcycle-specific clothing such as padded jackets, gloves, and boots that help you maintain control over the motorcycle.

 The researchers also found that having taken a proper motorcycling training program reduced the risk of being involved in an accident.
 The researchers believe that their findings will be useful not just for motorcyclists, but also for motorcycle manufacturers, technology developers and others.

-If you or a loved have been injured in a motorcycle accident, talk to an Atlanta motorcycle accident attorney at the Katz Law Firm and discuss your legal options for a claim for damages.
+If you or a loved have been injured in a motorcycle accident, talk to an Atlanta motorcycle accident attorney at the Katz Personal Injury Lawyers and discuss your legal options for a claim for damages.
 You could qualify for compensation that includes medical expenses, lost wages and other damages.